 Requirements for Storing Chemicals

-If you have a laboratory or research center using chemicals, it is important to know how to properly store them.
+Properly storing chemicals is very important especially for laboratories or research centers.
 Guidelines from the Occupational Safety and Health Administration or OSHA, regarding the proper storage of chemicals should be given importance.
 Below are the requirements given by OSHA for proper storage of chemicals.

-There is more to storing chemicals than just putting them on shelves.
-Because there are different kinds of chemicals they should be separated and storage accordingly.
+Simply putting chemicals on shelves is not enough.
+They should be separated and stored according to their different kinds.
 There should be different storage places or cabinets for different kinds of chemicals.

 When you are storing chemicals, remember that these chemicals can interact.
-Keeping chemicals away from each other especially if they have negative interaction is very important.
-An example of this would be to store solvents together in a fire-resistant cabinet, but you should keep oxidizing agents away from them.
-Acids (nitric, hydrochloric, and sulfuric) should be kept away from bases (sodium hydroxide, potassium hydroxide, slaked lime, sodium carbonate, and aqueous ammonia).
+Chemicals with negative interaction should be stored away from each other.
+Solvents and oxidizing agents should not be put together, and solvents should be kept in cabinets that are fire resistant.
+Do not put acids (nitric, hydrochloric, and sulfuric) and bases (sodium hydroxide, potassium hydroxide, slaked lime, sodium carbonate, and aqueous ammonia) together in one cabinet.
 When corrosive bases and joined with acids there is a risk that the mixture will generate heat.
-Labels should be put on chemical containers and labels should be put on cylinder shoulders.
+It is important to put labels to your chemicals, and cylinders should be labeled on their shoulders.

-There should be at least five chemical storage cabinets as recommended by the OSHA.
-These five storage cabinets can contain the following: general chemicals for the first cabinet where chemicals are put depending on category and hazardous rating, acids for the second cabinet, corrosive acids for the third, corrosive bases for the fourth, and flammable chemicals for the last cabinet.
+OSHA recommends that the number of storage cabinets for chemicals should be at least five cabinets.
+There should be one for general storage where you can put the chemicals depending on their categories or hazardous rating, the acid area where only acids are stored, an area for corrosive acids, one for corrosive bases, and another one for flammable chemicals.
 Chemical cabinets should be locked at all times when not in use and should be situated away from sinks and water sources.
 It should be a concern that there might be excessive chemical vapors from liquid chemicals kept in cabinets.
 It is best to put these cabinets away from the sunlight but in cool, dry places.
 There should be hazardous signs installed on the doors of the cabinets or storage places.

 Since OSHA has no specific color coding system, research facilities and labs are encouraged to create their own color coding system to help identify chemicals quickly.
 In order to classify chemicals, here is a great color coding scheme to follow: flammable chemicals can be red, reactive or oxidizing agents can be yellow, chemicals hazardous to health can be blue, corrosive chemicals can be white, and chemicals that are moderately hazardous can be green and gray.

-Training on safety storage procedures should be given to people assigned to handle chemicals.
+Safety storage procedures should be taught to those who handle the chemicals regularly.
 The recommendation of OSHA is that training should done every few months.
-If there are new chemicals, every staff should know about it and they should be taught on how to properly store it.
+New chemicals brought to the facility should be known to all and should be handled and stored properly.
 Chemical storage is very important.
 The protection of property and personnel are ensured when chemicals are stored properly.
-The training and qualification of personnel is very important when it comes to handling chemicals.
+Trained and qualified personnel should be able to handle chemicals properly to ensure safety in the facility.